Contact Us

 Action: Will send name of the set entry.

-Linked Action: Can receive a string, will update the “Combobox” with a list of entry's if given as a json formatted string.
-The easiest way to accomplish this is to create a table and then use the “json.encode” call within Pixera.
-Here is an example:
+Linked Action: Can receive a string, will update the “Combobox” with a list of entry's if given as a table with a element named “entrys” in it.
+It can be in a json format but does not have to be. "pixc.callRefs()" is then used to send the table to the ModuleUI element.

 table = {"Combobox Entry 1", "Combobox Entry 2", "Combobox Entry 3"}